Leaper's Hill or Carib's Leap

 The Indians were driven here, to this promontory on the northern part of the island.
 Although they fought fiercely, they were defeated.

-An estimated 40 Caribs, the only survivors, threw themselves from the cliff rather than surrender.
-In their memory the French named the spot “le morne de Sauteurs,” or leaper's hill.
+An estimated 40 Caribs or more, the only survivors, threw themselves from the cliff rather than surrender.
+In their memory the French named the spot “le morne de Sauteurs,” or Leaper's Hill.

 While here, examine some of the headstones in the cemetery.
 On the basis of the dates of birth and death carved on the markers, the average life span of Grenadians was quite long before the advent of modern medicine.